nuejs/nue/packages/nuejs.org/docs/page-layout.md

 # Page layout
-Nue standardizes the structure of your web pages so you can use the same HTML between projects, but you can [write CSS](ux-development.html) to achieve wildly different designs.
+Nue standardizes the structure of your web pages so you can use the same HTML, but write modern CSS to achieve wildly different designs.

 ## Headless markup
-Lets start by creating `index.md` to an empty project folder with the following content:
+Let's start by creating `index.md` to an empty project folder with the following content:

 ``` md
 # Hello, World!
 ```

-This will genererate the following HTML:
+This will generate the following HTML:

 ```
 <!DOCTYPE html>